Nayjest/ai-microcore/README.md

 #### Local language models via Hugging Face Transformers

-You will need to install transformers and deep learning library of your choice (PyTorch, TensorFlow, Flax, etc)
+You will need to install transformers and deep learning library of your choice (PyTorch, TensorFlow, Flax, etc).

 See [transformers installation](https://huggingface.co/docs/transformers/installation).